 There are other psychological tactics that might be used, but they’re more the province of con artists than hackers.
 Strategies for dealing with them go back to Agent Mulder’s advice given above.
 Add to that “If it seems too good to be true, it probably is” and “But I didn’t buy a lottery ticket!”

 Hardening your Web Site

 Most of my advice has been related to an attacker trying to compromise your social media and banking accounts.
 Those are the assets they are most likely going to be able to turn into money.
-Your website is a less valuable target, unless you're running an e-commerce site, but it may still be attacked.
-A hacker can use a compromised web site to launch spam attacks or inject malicious code into visitors' browsers.
-Most likely both.
-So you should take some steps to make sure you're protected on that front, as well.
+Your website is a less valuable target, unless you’re running an e-commerce site, but it may still be attacked.
+A hacker can use a compromised web site to launch spam attacks, to inject malicious code into visitors’ browsers, or to cheat search engine algorithms by pointing thousands of websites to the one the hacker wants to optimize.
+At one point there was even a botnet using WordPress sites to mine cryptocurrency!
+So you should take some steps to make sure you’re protected on that front, as well.

 If you operate a blog on WordPress.com you probably don’t have much to worry about other than simply losing access to it.
 You’re protected by the umbrella of WordPress’ own security.
 I am not sure if you have the same options for plug-ins there as you do on a standalone installation like mine, but check these recommendations out.